PapaGateau/Nm-otool/README.md

 ### Features
 - Concise code able to handle different types of macho-o files from a variety of architectures using a single algorithm
-- Protected against corrupted binaries (checkoverflow)
+- Protected against corrupted binaries (checking file or segment overflows, invalid headers)

 ### Supported files
 - 32bit and 64bit binaries